-Metaswitch has announced the availability of a complete portfolio of Composable Network Protocols (CNP) for large-scale data centres.
+Metaswitch has announced the availability of a complete portfolio of Composable Network Protocols (CNP) for large-scale data centers.

 The company asserts the new release will enable networking teams to create the next generation of white box routing platforms with fully-decoupled control plane components and open management interfaces.

 “While the trend towards the separation of networking functions is mostly tied to open source efforts, these solutions require significant time for integration or testing, potentially missing delivery expectations,” says 650 Group founder and technology analyst Chris DePuy.

 “For 35 years, Metaswitch has delivered hardened protocol stacks to well-known vendors who have tightly integrated these valuable capabilities to their network operating systems.
 By opening up network protocol stacks to a wide range of customers, the company can enable the white box switch market to deploy cutting edge routing and switching systems quickly and simply.

 Metaswitch CEO Martin Lund says the new solution is set to be transformative for the industry.

 “Our new white box and open network operating system solution introduces groundbreaking capabilities and flexible purchasing options, while reducing the risk of moving to a fully-disaggregated architecture,” says Lund.